Goldman banker had raised ethics concerns: NYT

 James Katzman, who led the bank's West Coast mergers-and-acquisitions practice, had used the whistle-blower hotline in 2014 to report on the investment bank trying to hire a customer's child and colleagues' repeated attempts to obtain and then share confidential client information, the paper reported nyti.ms/2CJ9wEq.

-The investigation was taken up by the bank’s general counsel and Katzman was urged to move past his complaints, the newspaper reported, citing several people familiar with the interactions.
+The investigation was taken up by the bank’s general counsel and Katzman was urged to move past his complaints by several senior investment banking executives, the newspaper reported, citing several people familiar with the interactions.

 Katzman refused and left Goldman in 2015.
 He was required to sign a confidentiality agreement that he believed prevented him from sharing his concerns with board members or regulators, people close to Katzman told the newspaper.